The NHS National Programme for IT (NPfIT) is probably the most heavily criticised government IT project of all time?

 He singled out PACS and Choose and Book for praise.

 It allows x-rays to be stored and transported electronically.
 The benefits are obvious.
-For example a doctor in the
+For example a doctor in the US can look at a UK x-ray or a doctor can view it while travelling.

 The other thing he praised was Choose and Book.
 This is an online Appointment booking system.